LeoGJC/CourseProject/PROPOSAL.md

 # Project Overview

 ## Technologies
+#### Backend
 Use Python 3.7 for all of backend (scraping data, sentiment analysis, similarity measure).
+Flask for the backend.

+#### Frontend
-JavaScript with ReactJS for the frontend and Flask for the backend endpoints.
+NodeJS 14.15.0 with ReactJS for the frontend
+Yarn for package manager

 ### Scraping API data - 10 hours (Zoheb)
 -   Learn specifics about API usage